AmaduCS/surfacescope/README.md

 - basic exposure prioritization
 - structured reporting

-Rather than building a single-purpose script, I wanted to build a tool that reflects a real security workflow: collect, inspect, enrich, score, and report.
+Instead of building a single-purpose script, I wanted to work on a tool that reflects a more realistic security workflow: collect, inspect, enrich, score, and report.

 ---

-## What this project demonstrates
+## What I worked on in this project

-SurfaceScope highlights my ability to:
+Through SurfaceScope, I worked on:

-- build a modular Python CLI application
+- building a modular Python CLI application
-- work with DNS, HTTP, and TLS data
+- handling DNS, HTTP, and TLS data
-- automate external asset inspection workflows
+- automating external asset inspection workflows
-- turn raw findings into structured reports
+- turning raw findings into structured reports
-- design reusable security tooling
+- designing reusable security tooling
-- write tests for core logic
+- writing tests for core logic
-- present technical results clearly
+- presenting technical results clearly

 ---